Michigan football recovered from huge mistakes in Rose Bowl, showed championship resolve

 But when the lights were brightest, the Wolverines didn't play a clean game.
 Not even close.

-Still, they showed the resolve on offense with a game-tying drive to force overtime, on defense with a goal line stand in the extra period to close the game and even did enough on a rocky day of special teams to secure the 27-20 OT victory over the Tide and secure their spot in the national championship game.
+Still, they showed resolve on offense with a drive to force overtime, on defense with a goal-line stand in the extra period to close the game and even did enough on special teams, rocky though it was, to secure the 27-20 OT victory over the Tide and secure their spot in the national championship game.

-“Just how we responded in the pressure moments, in the pressure times, offense, defense, special teams, and rose to the occasion,” Harbaugh said Wednesday on a conference call to preview the title game.
+“Just how we responded in the pressure moments, in the pressure times, offense, defense, special teams, and rose to the occasion,” head coach Jim Harbaugh said Wednesday on a conference call to preview the title game.
 “Tremendous play during the pressure moments of the game.”

 RAINER SABIN: 1 of Michigan's old enemies revived Washington.
 He may have changed U-M, too.

-Harbaugh went down a list of the players and moments where the team showed its championship resolve, which started on the opening play of the Rose Bowl.
+Harbaugh listed the players and moments in which the team showed its championship resolve, starting on the opening play of the Rose Bowl.
 It was a sprint out to the right, and J.J.
 McCarthy should have thrown the quick out to Roman Wilson but waited too long and it was covered.

 There was a similar play early in this season against Bowling Green, when McCarthy forced a pass that resulted in an interception.
 He vowed to never do it again and "throw it to the 300 level."
-But on the first snap of Monday's game, he again forced the ball in an impossible window and it appeared Alabama's All-American freshman Caleb Downs intercepted the game's first play.
+But on the first snap of Monday's game, he again forced the ball in an impossible window, with Alabama's All-American freshman Caleb Downs appearing to intercept it.

-Much to McCarthy's delight, replay review showed Downs' heel was just out of bounds, overturning the pick into an incomplete pass.
+Much to McCarthy's delight, replay review showed Downs' heel had been just out of bounds prior to the pick, making him ineligible and turning the play into an incomplete pass.

 “J.J., first play of the game, he clearly (needs to throw) the ball away, and I can tell you having made a bad play in a football game, it's like a train going through your head," Harbaugh said.
 "I mean, you see red.
 It's like a deafening siren.
 There's a lot of guys that will hang their head and go in the tank or get that deer-in-the-headlights look, but every guy that had that happen to them in our game came back and made a phenomenal play."

-McCarthy said he expected to get chewed out on the sideline; instead his coach told him he's glad that was out of his system and now, it was go-time.
-McCarthy from there was all but flawless, finishing the game 17 of 27 passing for 216 yards, three touchdowns and no turnovers.
+McCarthy said he expected to get chewed out on the sideline; instead, his coach told him he's glad that was out of his system and that it was go-time.
+From there, McCarthy was all but flawless, finishing the game 17-for-27 for 216 yards, three touchdowns and no turnovers.

 VALIDATION: J.J.
 McCarthy on sign-stealing: '(The players) did things the right way'

-There was one team turnover, and it came in the first quarter.
-Freshman Semaj Morgan was back deep to return Alabama's first punt, when he tried to catch the ball on a running start only for it to bounce off his chest, fall loose onto the turf and into the arms of a Tide player.
+The Wolverines had one turnover, and it came in the first quarter.
+Freshman Semaj Morgan was back deep to return Alabama's first punt; when he tried to catch the ball on a running start, it bounced off his chest, falling onto the turf and, eventually, into the arms of a Tide player.

-Morgan would also move the chains on U-M's next possession, as he tied for the team lead with four catches for 24 receiving yards, 20 that came after the catch.
+Morgan also moved the chains on U-M's next possession, as he tied for the team lead with four catches for 24 receiving yards, with 20 after the catch.

 "We had a bad snap," Harbaugh said.
 "Then that snap and hold has to be perfect and kick made (after the game-tying score) or else we don't go into overtime.
 So many plays that you could point to.
 I'm just really proud of those guys."

-One of those plays he did point to, was Roman Wilson on the game-tying drive.
-It was fourth-and-2, when McCarthy found Corum for a 35-yard pass play, only for part of it to be negated when Wilson was lagged for a rather obvious and uncharacteristic block in the back penalty down field.
+One of those plays Harbaugh noted was Roman Wilson's block on the game-tying drive.
+McCarthy found Corum for a 35-yard pass play on fourth-and 2, only for part of it to be negated when Wilson was lagged for a rather obvious and uncharacteristic block-in-the-back penalty downfield.

 JEFF SEIDEL: If Jim Harbaugh leaves for NFL, he more than did his job for Michigan